primeau/Larn/README.md

 * if you delete numbers (in bank, etc) to 0, you can't enter new numbers
 * exiting bank before a deposit/withdraw/etc message is done locks the keyboard
 * dnd store message, bank message not being printed
+* fall down trapdoor, land next to monster, cast spell (which fails) -- monster doesn't attack?
+- thrift shop messages are on the wrong line
 - is interest being paid correctly?
 - strextra can get out of balance? caused by heroism/giant strength
 - casting sph twice in the same direction will always kill the player